-Wondering what the difference between bagged vs bagless vacuum cleaners is and which type would best serve your home?
+Are you wondering what the difference between bagged vs. bagless vacuum cleaners is and which type would best serve your home?
 Demystify these two categories by learning more about why certain models fall into which group, and you’ll be one step closer to making a more informed purchase of your next floorcare essential.

 Bagged vacuum cleaners

-The more traditional vacuum type, bagged cleaners have specially engineered bags with filters, so that they can capture the dirt and debris that’s just been sucked up through your appliance.
-Buying, switching and disposing of these bags are tasks that many have ditched in favor of less-hassle bagless vacuums, but those who have stuck to this system can enjoy benefits too, including the likelihood of extending the life of your vacuum and its filters, and less risk for those suffering from asthama or allergies.
+The more traditional vacuum type, bagged cleaners have specially engineered bags with filters so that they can capture the dirt and debris that’s just been sucked up through your appliance.
+Buying, switching, and disposing of these bags are tasks that many have ditched in favor of less-hassle bagless vacuums.
+Still, those who have stuck to this system can enjoy benefits too, including the likelihood of extending the life of your vacuum and its filters, and less risk for those suffering from asthma or allergies.

-The good news is that when it's time for maintenance, learning how to clean a vacuum filter (opens in new tab) is relatively simple, so it's an easy task to keep your bagged vacuum cleaner in top-notch condition.
+The good news is that when it's time for maintenance, learning how to clean a vacuum filter is relatively simple, so it's easy to keep your bagged vacuum cleaner in top-notch condition.

 Pros of bagged vacuum cleaners

 If you've ever emptied your bagless vacuum the wrong way around and ended up in a cloud of unspeakable floor debris, throwing a sealed vacuum bag into the trash will appeal to you.